andydabinett/credit_card_defaults_project/README.md

 # credit_card_defaults_project

-This project aims to predict how capable each client is of paying off their credit card balances.
+This project aims to predict how capable each (anonymized) individual is of paying off their credit card balances.
 The dataset represents default and non-default accounts of credit card clients in Taiwan from 2005.
 Using this historical data, I will try to build a predictive model that classifies whether an account will pay off its next month’s balance or default.